caroleolivier/caroleolivier.github.io/_posts/2017-09-21-setting-up-your-own-website.md

 **Freedom to style**

 I am not a website designer but so far I felt like I had great freedom to do whatever I wanted with my website.
-Jekyll even supports using [Sass](http://sass-lang.com/) (which makes your styling sheets more maintainable than pure CSS).
+Jekyll even supports [Sass](http://sass-lang.com/) (which makes your styling sheets more maintainable than pure CSS).

 **Easy deployment (one-click or similar)**